 M. Metschikoff, a russian physiologist, working in Pasteur's laboratory in Paris, thinks he has discovered that the white corpuscles of the blood are Phagocytes (greek, phago, I eat, cytos, a cell), that they possess the power of devouring disease-germs which have gained entrance to the living body, and that they are the guardians of it.

 This is interesting : but it is not a new discovery.
-For, the Medical Advance, March 1888, published an article by a homeopathic physician, Dr. S. Swan of New York, which, taught a a kindred doctrine, and which, because it is big with meaning to the thinker, we present here to our readers :
+For, the Medical Advance, March 1888, published an article by a homeopathic physician, Dr. S. Swan of New York, which, taught a we present here to our readers :